The Post

 LIV Golf Adelaide – 12-15 February at The Grange Golf Club

 Just when you think summer sport’s winding down, Adelaide pulls out this banger.
-LIV Golf Adelaide has been named the World’s Best Golf Event three years in a row, and with 102,000 fans through the gates last year, it’s not hard to see why.
+LIV Golf Adelaide has been named the World’s Best Golf Event three years in a row, and with 102,000 fans through the gates in 2025, it’s not hard to see why.

 Part golf, part music festival, this is where luxury meets chaos – in the best possible way.
 There’s the Watering Hole (golf’s answer to Glastonbury), Club 54’s pumping decks, and Ripper Point, where Cam Smith’s Aussie team holds court.